 • Kamishichiken (near Kitano Tenmangū Shrine)

 Since geiko and maiko tend to live and work in the same areas, they can sometimes be spotted walking on the streets to an engagement — or slipping out of a black cab in the rain.
+Unfortunately, some of the young women have found themselves mobbed paparazzi-style on their way to work.

 Bookable geisha experiences in Kyoto

 The best way to see a geisha in Kyoto is to book your own dinner or show with geiko and maiko.
-These experiences vary greatly in price and can fill up very quickly.
-But there are lots and lots of geisha experiences out there to choose from, so even if your top pick is booked out, you’ll easily find an alternative.
-Just keep in mind that many of these experiences do not offer refunds if you cancel.
+These experiences vary greatly in price and can fill up fast.
+But there are actually quite a lot of geisha experiences to choose from, so even if your top pick is booked out, you can find an alternative.

 Maiko experience: Affordable geisha experience in Kyoto

-From ¥5,500 per person
+From ¥5,900 per person

 Book here

 This experience is the most budget-friendly option and gives you the chance to see a maiko perform.
 Lunch or dinner is included, along with a small gift from the maiko.
 You can opt to upgrade your seat for a better view.
-However, keep in mind that no English language support is included in the experience.
+However, keep in mind that no English-language support is included in the experience.

 Discover geisha arts: Gion tour and maiko performance

-From ¥17,150 per person
+From ¥18,300 per person

 Book here